-Ordinarily, a student should elect one of the following traditional areas of concentration: civil engineering (CIE), computer engineering (CPE), electrical engineering (ELE), or mechanical engineering (MEE); if so, he or she must meet the specific requirements of the area selected.
-Otherwise, he or she may elect to construct an interdisciplinary plan.
+Ordinarily, a student should elect one of the following traditional areas of concentration: chemical engineering (CHE), civil engineering (CIE), computer engineering (CPE), electrical engineering (ELE), environmental engineering (EVE) or mechanical engineering (MEE).
+Otherwise, he or she may choose to construct an interdisciplinary plan.